aungerh/talon-one-integration/README.md

 2. `cd ~/talon-one-integration`
 3. `go run consumer.go`

+alternatively: include the package in your source

+1. `~> go get github.com/zyxan/talon-one-integration/TalonOneClient`
+2. in your source: `import "github.com/zyxan/talon-one-integration/TalonOneClient"`
+3. profit

 # Description

 goal: **To get you familiar with Talon.One by interacting with it, and in the process to write some Go code**